 Choosing between using "Kelal/Perat" and "Ribuy/Miut": Eruvin 27b-28a; Succah 50b; Kiddushin 21b

-Presenting two possible cases from which one could learn lessons for a third case, and then arguing back and forth as to which comparison to utilize ["O Kalach leDerech Zu"]: Menachot 51a; Sanhedrin 4b
+Presenting two different cases from which one might learn lessons for a third case, and then arguing back and forth as to which comparison to utilize ["O Kalach leDerech Zu"]: Menachot 51a; Sanhedrin 4b

-How to handle two verses which prescribe details of fulfillment of a Mitzvah, of one verse's instruction seems to exclude the second's instruction, but the second verse's instruction allows for fulfillment of both that instruction and the first verse's instruction: Sotah 14b
+How to handle two verses which prescribe details of fulfillment of a mitzvah, if one verse's instruction seems to exclude the second's instruction, but the second verse's instruction allows for fulfillment of both that instruction and the first verse's instruction: Sotah 14b

 Understanding a Torah passage to refer to males, specifically, if its language is masculine: Kiddushin 29b; Temurah 2b